 Q: Where can I buy the print edition of the New Internationalist magazine?

 A: Paper copies of the magazine are only available on subscription.

 If you are in any way dissatisfied with the New Internationalist magazine you can cancel at any time and receive a full refund for any unfulfilled months of your subscription.

-Full details are available in our downloadable Media Kit (PDF).
+Advertising in the paper edition of the magazine is arranged internationally.
+Full details are available in our Media Kit here.

 We value honesty, fair trade and privacy protection and so subscribe fully to the Association for Data-driven Marketing and Advertising (ADMA) code of practice for e-Commerce and direct marketing.